jts/tpdb/README.md

 # Tiny program debugger (tpdb)

 This is a small set of tools based on llbd's excellent python API to debug tiny (<50 loc) C programs.
-It is indended to aid learning C programming for the first time, by displaying how the step-by-step execution of a program changes the state of the values stored in the stack and heap. `tpdb.py` is a curses program that allows the user to interactive step through the program. `meminspect.py` is a non-interactive program that writes out the state of memory after n steps of execution.
+It is intended to aid learning C programming for the first time, by displaying how the step-by-step execution of a program changes the state of the values stored in the stack and heap. `tpdb.py` is a curses program that allows the user to interactively step through the program. `meminspect.py` is a non-interactive program that writes out the state of memory after n steps of execution.

 The `examples` directory contains small C programs that can be used to demonstrate the functionality.